3mdeb/conferences/2022/QubesOSsummit/intro_day1.md

 # So what you can expect this year

 * This is 3 day event
   - September 9th 2022: conference day 1 and social event
-    - September 10th 2022: conferene day 2
+  - September 10th 2022: conference day 2
   - September 11th 2022: hackathon

 ---